 You may end up jettisoning your vision for your company, and before you know it, you will virtually be back in the nine-to-five grind, albeit you will have a little breathing space.

-So, instead of seeking for VC funds, you may want to consider bootstrapping a little bit longer while you work to steadily grow your revenue.
+So, instead of seeking VC funds, you may consider bootstrapping a little bit longer while you work to steadily grow your revenue.

 Be determined to take the revenue from the sales of your services or products and put it back into your startup so that you can fund the next marketing initiative on your agenda.

-This will help you to be more strategic when it comes to spending your own money on your business.
+This will help you be more strategic when spending your own money on your business.

 Lack of an Exit Strategy

-Most investors always look for the exit strategy in any business they want to invest in.
+Most investors always look for an exit strategy in any business they want to invest in.

-And so, the ones who you are looking up to for funding will be interested in learning what your exit strategy will be.
+And so, the ones you are looking up to for funding will be interested in learning your exit strategy.

 The first thing that investors are always interested in is how to get their money back with some spare change on the side, and exit strategies are the perfect entrée to make money.

-Building a lifestyle business that is backed or funded by investors will not give you the liberty to withdraw cash as much or as often as you’d like to live on the income.
+Building a lifestyle business backed or funded by investors will not give you the liberty to withdraw cash as often as you’d like to live on the income.

-So, depending on the type of business you want to build in addition to the demands that come with starting a new business, you may have to forgo investors.
+So, depending on the type of business you want to build and the demands of starting a new business, you may have to forgo investors.

-But then, you need to be sure that the benefits of doing so will significantly outweigh the drawbacks.
+But then, you must be sure that the benefits of doing so will significantly outweigh the drawbacks.

 Outside Funding Equals Added Expectations and Pressures

-The pressures and expectations you will encounter as a result of external funding are better imagined than experienced.
+The pressures and expectations you will encounter due to external funding are better imagined than experienced.

-You will be in a position in which all your moves will be to try and impress the investors or meet their expectations whether or not they align with the goals of the company.
+You will be in a position where all your moves will be to try and impress the investors or meet their expectations, whether or not they align with the company’s goals.

 All you will always have on your mind is how to give your investors the most lucrative and quickest return.

-This is not the right place to be in any way, and you may even end up burning yourself out due to the extreme pressures and expectations.
+This is not the right place to be, and you may even burn yourself out due to extreme pressures and expectations.
 It is not worth it at all.

 As you can see, turning down funding for your business is not a bad idea at all.
-However, you must weigh the pros and cons before making such a decision.
+However, you must weigh the pros and cons before deciding.